July 8-9, 2006

 fast riders are often within seconds of each other, so most riders took

 Then came Wally Palmer.

-engine was one continuous scream from the instant he was sent into the
+Suzuki's engine was one continuous scream from the instant he was

-through the rocks and sand, and slow right up to the second I
+slow through the rocks and sand, and slow right up to the second I

 exited the test.
 Though I’d like to blame it on a KTM tuned for low-end

 grunting through 100 miles of extreme terrain, it was pretty much me.
-The only

 After the test I continued trail riding, eventually winding my way to a

-tight route to the bottom of the canyon, I’ll never know.
+the tight route to the bottom of the canyon, I’ll never know.
 From the

 top, I could only see 50-foot drop-offs.
 The trail had a very sharp turn

 at the beginning of the steepest part of the decline, requiring a

 Near the end of the canyon was the long course split-off.
 This section